Accelerator Academy

 In order to keep program tuition fees accessible for all, Music to Life is seeking additional individual and corporate support.
 If you'd like to sponsor an artist through providing a scholarship, please contact us at info@musictolife.org

-NOMINATIONS/APPLICATIONS: Nominate a musician who you think would benefit from social change entrepreneurial training and we’ll invite them to apply - reach out to info@musictolife.org with artist name and contact information.
-If you’re a social change artist, you can nominate yourself - applications will be issued shortly; or contact us at info@musictolife.org to request one.
-We’ll notify you when applications open for the 2023 cohort.
+NOMINATIONS/APPLICATIONS: Nominate a musician who you think would benefit from social change entrepreneurial training and we’ll invite them to apply - reach out to programs@musictolife.org with artist name and contact information.
+If you’re a social change artist, you can nominate yourself - applications will be issued shortly; or contact us at programs@musictolife.org to request one.
+We’ll notify you when applications open.

 FAQ